-The Scott brothers share their best tips & advice for staying healthy in 2021
+The Scott brothers share their best tips & advice for staying healthy this year

 Drew and Jonathan Scott, hosts of HGTV’s Property Brothers, know firsthand the role good health plays in being able to cope with a jam-packed schedule.
-While they juggle responsibilities from designing stylish new offerings for Scott Living to planning a new issue of Drew + Jonathan REVEAL, their gorgeous lifestyle magazine, they understand the need to take care of ourselves – body and mind.
+While they juggle responsibilities from designing stylish new offerings for Scott Living to planning yet another media event, they understand the need to take care of ourselves – body and mind.
 With everything the Scotts do, they always strive for better, smarter and healthier.
-That’s true for forming good habits for 2021.

 Sleep – a cornerstone of a healthy lifestyle

-How will Drew and Jonathan tackle sleep in 2021?
+How will Drew and Jonathan tackle sleep in the new year – and beyond?
 “Like a lot of people, we’ve had time to practice better sleep habits over much of the past year,” says Drew.
 “So now we feel like pros!
 My wife, Linda, and I have found better sleep is a product of everything else we’re doing in our lives.
 If we’re eating better, exercising and investing in our relationships with family and friends, it naturally helps us sleep better.
 One good thing leads to another.”

 Meanwhile, Jonathan is taking a slightly different approach.
 “I hope I never have another Zoom call again,” he explains.
 “I’m so ready to stop looking at screens and start spending time face-to-face with our parents, our brother, really anyone.
 Plus, less screen time equals better sleep, so win-win.”